mozman/ezdxf/docs/source/launcher.rst

         browse              browse DXF file structure
         strip               strip comments from DXF files
         config              manage config files
+        info                show information and optional stats of DXF files loaded by ezdxf, this may not represent the original content of the file, use the browse command to see the original content

     optional arguments:
       -h, --help            show this help message and exit